NanoComp/meep/doc/docs/Python_Tutorials/Eigenmode_Source.md

 ![](../images/multi_mode_eigsource_pulse_B.png)
 </center>

 These results demonstrate that in all cases the error is nearly 0 at the center frequency and increases roughly quadratically away from the center frequency.
-The error tends to be smallest for single mode waveguides because any source excitation (i.e., point or area source, etc.) can only couple to a single eigenmode.
+The error tends to be smallest for single-mode waveguides because a localized source excitation couples most strongly into guided modes.
 Note that in this case the maximum error is ~1% for a source bandwidth that is 67% of its center frequency.
+For the multi-mode waveguide, a much larger scattering loss is obtained for the higher-order mode **A** at frequencies below the center frequency, but this is simply because that mode ceases to be guided around a frequency `≈ 0.3`, and the mode pattern changes dramatically as this cutoff is approached.

 ### Oblique Waveguides